 Kings Canyon, located in Watarrka National Park, is one of the area’s best spots for hiking.
 When we saw photos of canyons, cliff views, and colorful desert scenery, we were hooked, and added on the time necessary to make it here, during our visit to Uluru.

 We slept at Kings Canyon Resort, located just 7 km away from Watarrka National Park, the home of Kings Canyon.
 Our day started with an amazing sunrise, with brilliant colors, lighting up both the sky and the natural red sand that covers everything out here.

-Hiking Kings Canyon
+How to Hike Kings Canyon

 There are two walks to do in Kings Canyon.
 There is the easier 2 km hike through the canyon valley and the more challenging Rim Walk, a 6 km walk along the upper rim of Kings Canyon.
 Never ones to shy away from a challenge, we chose the Kings Canyon Rim Walk and were rewarded over and over again for our efforts.

 The hike begins with a 500 step climb to the top of the rim.
 This is the most strenuous part of the hike.
 Once at the top, walkers are treated to scenic views and stunning canyon scenery.